 Pothos Plant to Purify the Air in Your Home

-Features and care
+Features and care of the pothos plant

-The pothos plant has wide green leaves that develop bright stripes or marks when it’s outdoors.
+The pothos plant has wide green leaves that develop bright stripes or marks when outdoors.
 It requires certain conditions to thrive.
 The temperature should be between 60 and 75 degrees, and it likes to live indoors.
 It needs some light, but shouldn’t receive direct sunlight.

 Don’t water your pothos plant too often, to avoid rot.
 If you want to grow an additional plant you can cut one of the stems, set it in a glass of water until it develops its own roots, and then plant it in a new pot.

-How does it purify the air?
+How does the pothos plant purify the air?

 This plant is able to clean the air in the room where you place it of toxic fumes like formaldehyde, which you often find in rooms that have been recently painted or furnished.